-NMVOC emissions from coke production have been estimated on the basis of activity data published in the national energy balance (MSE, several years [a]) and country specific emission factors calculated taking in account the information provided by the relevant operators in the framework of the EPRTR registry and the ETS. $NO_X$ and $SO_X$ emissions from coke production are estimated on the basis of data communicated by the national plants in the framework of the EPRTR, and are reported under 1.A.1c category. $NH_3$ emissions are considered below the threshold of significance because on the basis of data collected they are, in total, lower than 1 Mg per year.
+NMVOC emissions from coke production have been estimated on the basis of activity data published in the national energy balance (MSE, several years [a]) and country specific emission factors calculated taking in account the information provided by the relevant operators in the framework of the EPRTR registry and the ETS.
+NOX and SOX emissions from coke production are estimated on the basis of data communicated by the national plants in the framework of the EPRTR, and are reported under 1.A.1c category.
+NH3 emissions have been estimated on the basis of data communicated by the operators for the EPRTR registry from 2002.